pistack/TRXASprefitpack/docs/source/fit_tscan.md

   * --tau [TAU [TAU ...]]
                          lifetime of each component
   * --no_base             exclude baseline for fitting
+  * --slow                use slower but robust global optimization algorithm
   * -o OUT, --out OUT     prefix for output files